zushicat/simple-fast-multiagent-deep-researcher/README.md

 #### Inference Endpoints
 - Every processing step can use a different model inference endpoint, hence the four different "batches" (LLM_COORDINATOR, LLM_SUBAGENT, LLM_PLANNER, LLM_SUBTASKS)
     - You can certainly copy&paste the same endpoint values to each "batch" as long as all variables are set properly.
-- The model inference is using [LiteLlm](https://docs.litellm.ai/docs/), hence you should be able to pretty much every endpoint you like.
+- The model inference is using [LiteLlm](https://docs.litellm.ai/docs/), hence you should be able to use pretty much every endpoint you like.
     - LiteLlm convention for model id: provider/model-id
     - Examples
     ```